 On 11th Oct it was International Day of the Girl and NOW Leadership Inc celebrated in Adelaide with a fundraising event for UNWomen National Committee Australia, a positive event with remarkable guest speakers on the topic Esteem Towards Women and an audience who connected with this theme and participated in the rich conversation that emerged.
 Thank you to everyone who was involved – our guest speakers Genevieve, Heather, Kadija, Mia and Jonathan and also our generous supporters who donated beautiful prizes for our guests – Davroe, Adelaide Festival Centre, Next Generation, Yalumba, Bracegirdles, and Souzi D Wilson.
 Also big thanks to our amazing cameraman Harvey Newline Harman and the fantastic staff at The Lion Hotel.

 Our Esteem Toward Women campaign in 2016 was a global event to support and ensure a world free of discrimination for women, young women, and girls.
-Which we filmed and will be sharing as a larger story in the near future.

 What does Esteem Toward Women mean to you?